 The blind man was specific in his request Lord, I want to receive my sight.
 And He said to him, go your faith has healed you.
 And instantly blind Bartimaeus regained his sight (verse 52).

 What is the situation that you are going through now and no one has been able to help?
 What have you lost that you want to restore?
 Are there situations that seem irreversible in your life?

-Are you under the captivity of the enemy like the people of Isreal?
+Are you under the captivity of the enemy like the people of Israel?
 Or you are blind physically like Bartimaeus?
 Is your own spiritual, financial, or mental blindness?

 Are you a single lady who desires to get married and no suitor is forthcoming.
 Are you seeking for jobs or your business instead of growing is running into debts?

 Is it a life of immorality and you don’t know how to come out of it?
 The Israelites will always go to God, crying for mercy whenever they discover that God was angry with them.

 Some so-called Christians today, with little challenge, easily forget the testimonies of God’s favor upon their lives.
 They run from pillar to post to seek help from even ungodly sources.

 They curse God through their behavior and actions when things are not moving well in their life.
 Repentance and humility are irrelevant to them, while prayer is completely absent in their lives.